spatie/laravel-resource-links/docs/usage/resource-setup.md

 weight: 1
 ---

-In your resources, add the `Spatie\LaravelResourceEndpoints\HasEndpoints` trait and a new attribute where the endpoints will be stored:
+In your resources, add the `Spatie\LaravelResourceEndpoints\HasEndpoints` trait and a new key where the endpoints will be stored:

 ``` php
 class UserResource extends JsonResource